 "This allows the shapes of the architecture to stand out without the heavy trim, which frames or outlines everything as opposed to letting the massing of the architecture read on its own,” Taylor said.
 “There's nothing wrong with dark siding and white trim.”

 A dark exterior is most successfully done with a high-quality cladding material, such as fiber cement siding.
 This material also has the benefit of being relatively low maintenance.
 In the past, homeowners who wanted a darker exterior were mostly limited to wood siding, which requires more frequent upkeep to maintain its appearance.

-• Iron Gray – A deep gray siding color with cooler undertones.
+• Iron Gray – A deep gray siding color with cooler undertones (pictured above).

 • Night Gray – A little lighter shade than Iron Gray and with fewer cooler undertones.

-• Jet Black – One of the darker colors in the Dream Collection.
-This is a neutral (not quiet) black.
+• Black Water – The darkest Dream Collection product.
+This is a neutral black.